- Types of Machine Learning:

 - The model continues to learn.

-- The best solution is selected on the basis of the maximum reward.
+- The best solution is selected based on the maximum reward.

 To understand it in a better way, we can take a rat in a maze as an example:

-- Real-world problems that are complex can be solved easily using reinforcement learning techniques.
+- Complex real-world problems can be solved easily using reinforcement learning techniques.

 - They are not generally preferred to carry out simple tasks.